Our flexible MEMS master’s programs will give you the strong foundation you need to become an engineering leader in industry or academia.

 Thinking about applying?
 Duke MEMS is looking for creative, independent thinkers who are self-motivated and curious.

-We offer two 30-credit master's degree options—each includes specialized technical education, plus:
+We offer two 30-credit master's degree options (10 courses)—each includes specialized technical education, plus:

 - Excellent for students interested in industry leadership